Publish hosted feature layers

 11. Optionally, type tags that describe the item.

-Separate the terms with commas (for example, Federal land is considered one tag; Federal, land is considered two tags).
+Separate the terms with commas (for example, Federal land is considered one tag, and Federal, land is considered two tags).

-As you type, you can select any of the suggested tags that appear; suggestions are generated from tags you have added previously.
+As you type, you can select any of the suggested tags that appear; suggestions are generated from tags you previously added.

 12. Optionally, provide a summary that describes the item.